shudharshan/Data-Science-using-Python-Libraries/README.md

 # Data-Science-using-Python-Libraries
-pandas and numpy libraries commands were used
+Anaconda Jupyter notebook has been used to do this project pandas and numpy libraries commands of phython were used Hotel booking datset has been used
+Dataset downloaded from kaagle website